puru444/Supervised_Learning/README.md

 **F1 Score:**
 F1 Score is basically a Harmonic Mean, as a single summary statistic for the Precision and the Recall.
 Which actually computes after getting the Precision & Recall values and applying those values in this formula: 2 × (precision x recall) / (precision + recall).

 Therefore, after computing F1 Score we get: For Value 1, 0.88 (88%) for High-Risk Loans shows the F1 Score is actually somewhere in the middle of Precision & Recall Values.
 Where, the Precision was 85% & Recall was 91% we get the more refined value i.e. 88% after applying the F1 Score formula.
-Whereas for Value 0, 1.00 (100%) confidence at 3rd level of calculation after computing Precision, Recall & F1 proves that how solid the confifence is actually lies in Healthy Loans.
+Whereas for Value 0, 1.00 (100%) confidence at 3rd level of calculation after computing Precision, Recall & F1 proves that how solid the confidence is actually lies in Healthy Loans.

 **Conclusion:**
 The Model Performance has been measured or evaluated by applying confusion matrix in general where we have seen that the confidence for the Values 1 & 0 with following conclusion for each of them: